 The different panels in Fig. 5 show the redshift evolution of the AGN number densities as a function of the bolometric luminosity, for the six different models.
-In this section, our SAM predictions are compared to the observational compilation from Hopkins et al. (2007).
+In this section, our

+SAM predictions are compared to the observational compilation from Hopkins et al. (2007).
 In their study, they convert the AGN luminosities from different observational data sets and thus, from different wavebands (emission lines, NIR, optical, soft and hard X-ray) into bolometric ones.
 They assume a luminosity dependence of the obscured fraction (the less luminous the more obscured) and the same number of Compton-thick $(N_H > 10^{24} \text{ cm}^{-2})$ and Compton-thin $(10^{23} \text{ cm}^{-2} < N_H < 10^{24} \text{ cm}^{-2})$ AGN.
 However, there are many aspects of the obscuration corrections that are still being vigorously debated.
 Some recent studies suggest that the obscured fraction is dependent on both luminosity and redshift (Hasinger 2008; Fiore et al. 2012), in contrast with the non-redshift dependent model of Hopkins et al. (2007).
 There are also uncertainties surrounding the dust correction for the UV luminosity; Hopkins et al. (2007) compute the amount of dust (and therefore extinction), by adopting an N_H distribution from X-ray observations, and a Galactic dust-to-gas ratio.
-However, it has been shown that AGN absorbers do not have a Galactic dust to gas ratio
+However, it has been shown that AGN absorbers do not have a Galactic dust to gas ratio (Maiolino et al. 2001, 2004).
+The result is that they probably over-estimate the extinction, which might result in slightly higher luminosities for the optically selected quasars (F. Fiore, personal communication).
+Because of these uncertainties, we both compare the obscuration-corrected observational compilation of Hopkins et al. (2007) with our unobscured model predictions, and in Section 7.2 we attempt to correct our model predictions for obscuration and compare

 Figure 5.
 Number densities of AGN versus redshift for the six different SAM models (FID, VE, DI, SH, DISH and VEDISH) as indicated in the legend.
-Different colors illustrate different bolometric luminosity bins: red: $47.5 < \log(L{\rm bol})$, yellow: $46.5 < \log(L{\rm bol}) < 47.5$, green: $45.5 < \log(L{\rm bol}) < 46.5$, light blue: $44.5 < \log(L{\rm bol}) < 45.5$, dark blue: $43.5 < \log(L{\rm bol}) < 44.5$, black: $42.5 < \log(L{\rm bol}) < 43.5$.
+Different colors illustrate different bolometric luminosity bins: red: $47.5 < \log(L{bol})$, yellow: $46.5 < \log(L{bol}) < 47.5$, green: $45.5 < \log(L{bol}) < 46.5$, light blue: $44.5 < \log(L{bol}) < 45.5$, dark blue: $43.5 < \log(L{bol}) < 44.5$, black: $42.5 < \log(L{bol}) < 43.5$.
 Solid lines and open squares show the corresponding model predictions; dashed lines and stars together with grey shaded areas indicate the observational compilation from Hopkins et al. (2007).
 While the FID model shows the opposite of "downsizing" behavior, with luminous objects forming late and low-luminosity objects forming early, we obtain a fairly good match to the observations for the VEDISH model.

 Figure 3.
 Redshift evolution of the black hole mass function.
 The colored lines illustrate the SAM results of the FID (upper panel), DISH (middle panel) and the VEDISH (low panel) model at different redshifts.
-The grey lines and symbols correspond to observational estimates (Marconi et al. 2004; Shankar et al. 2004, 2009) at z=0.
-Massive black hole seeds significantly increase the number of black holes with masses between $10^6 < M{\bullet} < 10^8 M{\odot}$ at z>4.
+The grey lines and symbols correspond to observational estimates (Marconi et al. 2004; Shankar et al. 2004, 2009) at z = 0.
+Massive black hole seeds significantly increase the number of black holes with masses between $10^6 < M{\bullet} < 10^8 M{\odot}$ at z > 4.